static-dev/spike-tpl-roots/readme.md

 - `sprout add spike-tpl-roots https://github.com/static-dev/spike-tpl-roots.git`
 - `cd <projectpath>`
 - `sprout new spike-tpl-roots <projectname>`

-##### Options
+- `cd <projectname>`
+- `npm install`
+- `spike watch`

+##### Install options for Spike & Sprout

 	?
 What is the name of your project?
 	?
 Describe your project
 	?
 What is your github username?
 	?
-Would you like a production config file?
-(Y/n)
+Would you like a production config file? (y/n)

-- `cd <projectname>`
-- `npm install`
-- `spike watch`